Add a security group

 When you add a group, Application Security automatically creates a default policy and associates that policy with the group.
 You can modify the policy later.

-To view and/or modify a group, select on the group settings icon within the group box in the left navigation.
-You will be navigated to the Group Configuration page.
+To view and/or modify a group, click the Group Configuration icon within the left navigation menu.
+The Group Configuration page opens.

 This page includes: